Trading Partner Portal: Luxembourg

 Trade Overview

 Luxembourg lies in between France and Germany in Western Europe.
-With a population of 630,419 people and a gross domestic product (GDP) of $73.35 billion, Luxembourg is classified as a high income country.
+With a population of 668,606 people and a gross domestic product (GDP) of $85.76 billion, Luxembourg is classified as a high-income country.
 Luxembourg’s economy is centered on its leading financial sector that accounts for over 35% of its GDP.
 Luxembourg has one of the highest GDP per capita in the world and is the highest in the Eurozone, which results in a prominent high standard of living.
 Some of Luxembourg’s main trading partners are Belgium and Germany; however, the United States is its fourth largest importer.
 World Bank, CIA

 The United States and Luxembourg have healthy flows of investment across their borders.
-In 2021, the US had $715.59 billion in foreign direct investment (FDI) in Luxembourg.
-Additionally, Luxembourg had $46.64 billion of investment in the United States.
-Luxembourg was the fourth fastest-growing source of FDI into the U.S. in 2020.
-Luxembourg FDI into the US supported 23,100 jobs and contributed $47.8 million to research and development, as well as another $196 million to expanded US exports.
-The top industry sectors for Luxembourg’s FDI were: real estate, metals, software and IT services, communications, auto components, and plastics.
+In 2023, the U.S. had $532.5 billion in foreign direct investment (FDI) in Luxembourg.
+Additionally, Luxembourg had $246.9 billion of investment in the United States.
+Luxembourg FDI into the U.S. supported 44,400 jobs and contributed $53.7 billion to research and development, and 303 million in expanding U.S. exports.
+The top industry sectors for Luxembourg’s FDI were real estate, metals, plastics, software and IT services, communications, and business services.
 Select USA

-In California, the twelfth largest source of FDI through foreign-owned enterprises (FOEs) is Luxembourg.
-In 2021, FOEs from Luxembourg in California provided 13,285 jobs through 442 firms amounting to $1.068 billion in wages.
-The top jobs by sector are: professional/business services, manufacturing, transportation/warehousing/utilities, retail trade and wholesale trade (World Trade Center Los Angeles FDI Report).
+In California, the fourteenth largest source of FDI through foreign-owned enterprises (FOEs) is Luxembourg.
+In 2024, FOEs from Luxembourg in California provided 11,447 jobs through 407 firms amounting to $1.30 billion in wages.
+The top jobs by sector are retail trade, professional/business services, leisure/hospitality, manufacturing, wholesale trade (World Trade Center Los Angeles FDI Report).

 Trade Agreements